coatespt/cursor-twitter/SESSION_NOTES.md

 Ther are a number of parameters that affect meta clustering.
 See the config files for details.
 At the very least, the effect of the parameters on meta-cluster quality needs to be explored.

 ## Processing Rate

+We now have two data input modes: RabbitMQ and reading CSV files directly from disk.
+Reading directly from disk is an order of magnitude faster than reading from RabbitMQ.

-A large set of enhancements have greatly improved throughput.
+A large set of enhancements have greatly improved throughput for both modes.

-The feeder is running on the same box feeding CSV via RabbitMQ.
+The feeder is running on the same box feeding CSV via RabbitMQ which undoubtedly has some effect.

-It is not clear what limits processing.
-It may be RabbitMQ, which shares the compute platform with the main app.
-It is also possible that the limit is imposed by the ability of the main thread to take items off of RabbitMQ.
-The sender program could also be a bottleneck, as could the main-thread processing that takes place after a Tweet is removed from RabbitMQ.

-Throughput might be higher for historical data if RabbitMQ were eliminated entirely:
-- The feeder were writing to STDOUT and the main reading fro STDIN
-- The main were reading the files directly

-It is also not clear whether the feeder running on another machine with Rabbit writing over the LAN would net slower of faster.
+However, profiling reveals that even with the extreme processing rates obtained with directly reading from disk, the program is still I/O bound.
+The FCT doing the background computing is the biggest CPU user.
+After that, it's parsing and cleaning up the tokens, followed by the meta-clustering.
+The busyword computation costs almost nothing and the primary clustering is only one or two percent.

 ## Speedups
 Optimizations have tremendously increased throughput.